Is Ireland expensive? How much will a trip to Ireland cost?

 If you have a little more to spend than that of a typical budget backpacker, then consider staying in a B&B or guesthouse.
 These are ubiquitous throughout Ireland and can be a great option if you’re travelling on a mid-range budget.
 These can average around €100-150 per night, depending on the season and the location.

-Transport Prices in Ireland
+Transport Prices

-Another major factor in your total trip to Ireland cost is going to be the price of transportation.
 While there are a few different ways to get around Ireland, outside of the big cities, Ireland is a country that is really best seen by car.

-Public transport exists, but it’s pricey and it can be infrequent, especially if you want to spend some time in more rural areas and want to get a bit off the beaten path.
-So, if you want to travel independently, your best option for transport in Ireland will be to hire a car.
+Public transport exists, but it’s pricey and it can be infrequent, especially if you want to spend some time in more rural areas and want to get a bit off the beaten path, for instance, if you’re keen to wander around Donegal, where there are absolutely no train routes.

 You can expect your average price for renting a car in Ireland to be around €30-40 per day, so around €15-20 per person per day if splitting costs between two.

 You’ll also need to add some buffer to this to fact in the cost of fuel prices.
-The price of petrol is quite expensive, averaging about €1.50 per litre of unleaded.
 Luckily, most newer cars these days are quite fuel-efficient so you may not need to fill up all that often.

 In cities, public transport is always an option and generally preferable to driving when you’re sightseeing.
 However, most urban centres in Ireland — including Dublin, Galway, and Cork — are very compact and all of the main sites are accessible on foot.
-If you’re looking to save on any transport costs, I would recommend walking everywhere that you can.

-You can save money on your overall Ireland trip cost by only renting a car when visiting rural areas and not as soon as you arrive if you’re planning on spending some nights in major cities like Dublin.
+You can save money on your overall trip cost by only renting a car when visiting rural areas and not as soon as you arrive if you’re planning on spending some nights in major cities like Dublin.

-Food Prices in Ireland
+Food Prices

-Over the past few years, Ireland has seen something of a food revolution where innovative chefs have reimagined the local cuisine and the results are something spectacular.
+Over the past fifteen years or so, Ireland has seen something of a food revolution where innovative chefs have reimagined the local cuisine to great avail.
+Everywhere from fine-dining establishments to local, neighbourhood pubs serve up fantastic Irish cuisine that you could never have imagined.

 Irish grocery prices are affordable and on par with those that you might find elsewhere in Western Europe, the UK, etc. In this case, you can probably get by on around €15-20 per person per day on food.

-For those looking for a sit-down meal at a mid-range restaurant or pub, you can expect to pay somewhere around €15-20 for a main meal.
 If your tastes are a little more high-end or you feel like a splurge, expect a nicer, three-course dinner meal to cost about €30-40 per person.

 If you do want to take advantage of one of Ireland’s fine dining establishments but don’t have the kind of money to blow on a ten-course tasting menu, many of the best Irish restaurants offer fixed lunch, early dinner, or weeknight menus where you can experience the phenomenal Irish food revolution at a more affordable price.